SAHARA DUST - 1980s Windsurfing Antigua Memoir

 — Thea Ramsey, from her notebook (1982)

-I’m writing Sahara Dust live, one chapter at a time, right here on this page.
+I’m writing it live, one chapter at a time, right here on this page.
 The voice is mine at 74 — looking back at a life I built and lost on a Caribbean beach, telling it the way you’d tell it to a friend over drinks.
 Sometimes the memory takes over and you’re right there in the trade winds.
 Sometimes you pull back and see the whole thing for what it was.
 As each chapter is completed, it will appear below as a link.
 Subscribe now and you get to watch the book get written in real time.

 Table of Contents